msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 We also follow [Richards et al. (2024)](https://jmlr.org/papers/v25/23-1134.html) and consider inference for data on standardised margins; we pre-standardise data $\boldsymbol{Z}$ to have unit exponential margins, rather than $\delta$-dependent margins.
 This can help to improve the numerical stability of estimator training, as well as increasing training efficiency.

 ```
-# Define a prior for τ
+# Sampling τ from its prior

-# In practice,
 function sampleτ(K)
 	τ = rand(Uniform(0.7, 0.9), 1, K)
     return τ
 end

 # Adapt the censored data simulation to allow for τ as an input
 function simulatecensored(θ, τ, m;  ζ)

     Z = simulate(θ, m)